 All building work must comply with the New Zealand Building Code to the extent required by the Building Act.
 Of all the Code clauses that deal with weathertightness, clause E2 External moisture is the most significant.
 A design can meet the requirements of E2 if it follows an Acceptable Solution such as E2/AS1.

 Location and design both influence the riskiness of a building when it comes to weathertightness.
 There are a number of tools available that can help assess risk and help ensure Building Code compliance.

 The Building Code clause B2 Durability sets out minimum durability requirements for building materials and components.
-The expected life depends on the location of the material or element in the building and its function.
+The expected serviceable life depends on the location of the material or element in the building and its function.

 The accurate installation of correctly designed and detailed roof and wall claddings and windows will ensure that the completed building has good weathertightness performance.

 Detailed, accurate documentation is important throughout the process of design and construction and beyond.